mccartnm/CppToolkitSublimeText/README.md

 ===========
 A collection of utilities for managing C++ code implementation.

-> Disclamer: Sublime is not a fully featured C++ IDE and this plugin doesn't try to make it one.
+> Disclaimer: Sublime is not a fully featured C++ IDE and this plugin doesn't try to make it one.
 It simply tries to speed up your usual work

 # Capabilities